Working with IP ranges and tags

 Create an IP address range

-In the menu bar, click the settings icon.
-Select IP address ranges.
-Click the plus sign (+) to add IP address ranges and set the following fields:
+In the menu bar, select the Settings icon.
+In the drop-down menu, select IP address ranges.
+Select Add IP address range to add IP address ranges and set the following fields:

-Enter the IP address range you wish to configure and then click on the "+" button.
+Enter each IP address range you wish to configure.
 You can add as many IP addresses and subnets as you want using network prefix notation (also known as CIDR notation), for example 192.168.1.0/32.

-Categories are used to easily recognize activities from interesting IP addresses.
+Categories are used to easily recognize activities from important IP addresses in your logs and alerts.
 Categories are available in the portal.
 However, they typically require user configuration to determine which IP addresses are included in each category.
-The exception to this configuration is the "Risky" category, which includes two IP tags - Anonymous proxy and Tor.
+The exception to this configuration is the Risky category, which includes two IP tags - Anonymous proxy and Tor.

-Administrative: These IPs should be all the IP addresses of your admins.
+Administrative: These IPs should be all the IP addresses used by your admins.